 40-yard construction roll-off

-The 40-Yard Roll-Off Container measures 22 feet long by 8 feet wide and stands 8 feet tall, with about 5 tons included in the rate.
+The 40-Yard Roll-Off stretches 22 feet long, 8 feet wide, and 8 feet tall, with about 5 tons of debris included.

 Construction Debris, Drywall, Lumber Acceptance

 Our construction roll-off accepts the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
-These materials go to the Prairieville transfer station for sorting—a standard process to maximize recovery.
-Contractors on recurring jobs often manage these loads through commercial recurring hauling agreements, while following EPA construction debris recycling guidance for proper stream management.
+This material is sorted at the Prairieville transfer station to maximize recovery — contractors on active jobs often set up commercial recurring hauling agreements here.
+We follow EPA construction debris recycling guidance to keep your container load compliant with current state environmental regulations.

 • Framing lumber and offcuts